JanMarcelKezmann/TensorFlow-Advanced-Segmentation-Models/README.md

 ### Main Library Features
 - High Level API
-- 13 Segmentation Model Architectures for multi-class semantic segmentation
+- 14 Segmentation Model Architectures for multi-class semantic segmentation
+  - **New:** HRNet + OCR Model
 - Many already pretrained backbones for each architecture
 - Many useful segmentation losses (Dice, Focal, Tversky, Jaccard and many more combinations of them)
 - **New:** Models can be used as Subclassed or Functional Model